jenkins-x/jx-docs/content/en/docs/v3/guides/operator.md

 Jenkins X will now install itself.

-If you want to you can populate the [secrets](/docs/v3/guides/secrets/) once the `ExternalSecret` custom resources are created.
+If you want to you can populate the [secrets](/docs/v3/guides/secrets/) once the `ExternalSecret` custom resources have been created.

 <nav>
   <ul class="pagination">